Chinese government official sues exiled tycoon Guo for defamation

 It also comes amid a sustained and coordinated Chinese government campaign to discredit Guo, since it requested an Interpol red notice to be issued in April and declared him a criminal suspect.

-Reporting by Philip Wen; Editing by Michael Perry
+Reporting by Philip Wen; Editing by Michael Perry and Mark Trevelyan